-Today, as in the past, it’s cheaper to replicate the S&P 500 with futures than with exchange-traded funds (ETFs).
+When every basis point counts, access to cheap beta is critical.
+Today, as in the past, it is cheaper to replicate the S&P 500 with futures than with exchange-traded funds (ETFs).

 Not sure what tools are right for managing S&P 500 exposure?